thomashoneyman/real-world-pact/03-charkha-lending/README.md

 - Interact with off-chain data (real-world asset prices, for example)
 - Implementing unit tests, integration tests, and formal verification for our contracts

 Charkha is still under development.
+Stay tuned!